geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 So let's move on to this.
 Is it good now?
 Yep.
 Great.

 ##### **Qazalin** [[00:21:17](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1277)]
 I'm working on the fast algorithm that's still in the branch.
 The basic idea is to just make a tree instead of the data structure that we currently have, which is a list, and do a range query on that tree.
 That should be pretty fast.
-Yeah, I think the data structure is already through some of the .
+Yeah, I think the data structure is already through some of the.

 ##### **Geohot** [[00:21:43](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1303)]
 It's a range tree, right?